 In addition, we develop education for students and employees in which the focus points are: solving issues related to sustainable development, (in)equality and digital technology.
 Students learn how to shape a sustainable economy through smart technology and data.
 Not only through education, but also by letting students participate in scientific research.

-Currently, five research groups are part of Centre of Expertise Digital Operations & Finance: Change Management, Fotonica, New Finance, Smart Sensor Systems & Smart Sustainable Manufacturing.
-Research groups Purpose Marketing & Platform Economy will joint shortly.
+Currently, six research groups are part of Centre of Expertise Digital Operations & Finance: Change Management, Fotonica, New Finance, Purposeful Marketing, Smart Sensor Systems & Smart Sustainable Manufacturing.
+Research group Platform Economy will joint shortly.

 Want to read more about our mission, goals and research program?
 Consult the summary of our multi-year plan (in Dutch).